 The cream is lightweight and almost lotion like, taking on a milky appearance.
-It has plenty of slip and absorbs very quickly.
+It glides over the skin easily and absorbs quickly.
 Given the dual nature of this product, I anticipate that the pea sized amount I normally dispense for moisturising is insufficient to protect me from the sun, so I apply a generous amount to ensure both functions are met.
 This translates to around one and a half pumps for face and neck.
-Additionally, since it is good practice to reapply sun protection frequently, the ability of this moisturiser to retain hydration is only tested over a two hour window unless you reapply with a sunscreen only product.
+Additionally, since it is good practice to reapply sun protection frequently, the ability of this moisturiser to retain hydration is only tested over a two hour window unless you subsequently use a dedicated sunscreen.
 This is in fact what I did to test its moisturising capability.
-My skin retains a good level of hydration that seems to last more or less the length of the day.
+My skin retains a good level of hydration that seems to last most of the day.

 A hefty SPF 50+ assures excellent sun protection provided chemically, thus the cream does not leave any sign of a white cast.
 It does however leave a slight residue.
 Rubbing your hand over your face both pills and generates resistance so the resultant surface does not provide a smooth canvas for makeup application.

 Due to the presence of AHAs, Elucent warns of a short tingling sensation which may result from application.
 Those accustomed to acids probably wouldn’t notice it.
 I didn’t experience any discomfort but when I concentrated, I did feel the slightest of tingles which quickly dissipated.
 The lactic and glycolic acids are the star ingredients in the company’s anti-ageing line, accelerating exfoliation to reveal healthier, fresher looking skin with improved tone and texture.
 They are included at 2% concentration each (4% total) ensuring they work effectively but gently.
 However, I didn’t notice any anti-ageing impact, fine lines and wrinkles remaining unchanged.
-Perhaps this is due to the fact that acids are already part of my existing routine, so their effect was not observed.
 Furthermore, anti-ageing claims usually take several months to be realised and I have not tested this product for an adequate time to make this final conclusion.
 However, I found it interesting that a sun protection product would include ingredients such as acids that make skin more sun sensitive??

-The Elucent Anti-Ageing Day Moisturiser provides excellent high strength sun protection.
-Those accepting of chemical sunscreens will appreciate the SPF50+ rating, particularly since it can be difficult to find in a combined product such as this.
-It is a good moisturiser but didn’t blow me away and I didn’t see any anti-ageing effects over the one month trial period.
+The Elucent Anti-Ageing Day Moisturiser provides high strength sun protection.
+It’s a good moisturiser but didn’t blow me away and I didn’t see any anti-ageing effects over the one month trial period.
 I’m a bit confused as to why you’d include acids in a sun protection product.
 I didn’t like the residue and the pilling made it difficult to layer makeup smoothly over the top.
-As such, I would only used this on makeup free days.
+I won’t repurchase this one.